JVT038/MetaTube/README.md

 - [X] Dark mode support
 - [X] Fix error `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user’s experience.
 For more help http://xhr.spec.whatwg.org/` in overview
 - [X] Make sure the search for downloaded song field works

+### Not finished

+- [ ] Add Docker support for ARM devices (such as Raspberry Pi)
+- [ ] Add it to the PyPi library
+- [ ] Add support for sites other than YouTube
+- [ ] Add support for YouTube playlists
+- [ ] Add custom YouTube-DLP options
+- [ ] Add support for H.265 / HEVC
+- [ ] Add authentication system with an optional reverse proxy
+- [ ] Add support for TheAudioDB
+- [ ] Add support for YouTube Music
+- [ ] Add support for Last.fm!
+- [ ] Add translations
+- [ ] Add in-built file explorer, making manual paths optional
+- [ ] Add some nice animations
+- [ ] Add a cancel download button when the video is being downloaded
+- [ ] Add button in settings to download the entire SQlite3 Database
+- [ ] Add support for HTTPS / SSL
+- [ ] Give the user the option which level of logs to show / log and whether to save the logs to a file
+- [ ] Support querying the Musicbrainz database and matching YouTube videos with them
+- [ ] Support MySQL
+- [ ] Make a CLI to download and match music
 - [ ] Have a proper versioning system, because it's impossible to keep track of versions rn
 - [ ] Cache and store the segments and other video data, so next time of loading a video will be faster
 - [ ] Send websocket requests to one specific device / client only, to prevent duplicate websocket requests